noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - workloads performing small, random I/O.
   - 3,000 IOPS and 125 megabytes per second (MB/s) of throughput
   - independently provision additional performance up to a total of 16,000 IOPS and 1,000 MB/s throughput for an additional cost.
+  - estimated to be appropriate for up to 80 percent of the workloads.

 ##### provisioned IOPS